carrieroroberto/carrieroroberto/README.md

 <h1 align="center">👨🏻‍💻 Roberto Carriero
-    <br>B.Sc. in Computer and Automation Engineering
+    <br>M.Sc.
+Student in Computer Science Engineering (AI & Data Science)
 </h1>

 <h3 align="left">📚 About me:</h3>

 <p align="left">
-Graduate in Computer Engineering and Automation from the Polytechnic University of Bari, with a background developed through the IBM P-TECH Program (Pathways in Technology Early College High School).
+Graduate in Computer Engineering and Automation from the Polytechnic University of Bari, with a strong foundation built through the IBM P-TECH Program (Pathways in Technology Early College High School), becoming the first P-TECH graduate in Europe.
+Currently pursuing an M.Sc. in Computer Science Engineering – Artificial Intelligence and Data Science.

-I have a strong interest in Machine Learning, Deep Learning, and Software Engineering, and I am committed to continuous improvement through both academic study and practical experience.
-My goal is to contribute to innovative projects in the field of Artificial Intelligence and to further specialize in advanced AI techniques and real-world applications.
+I am passionate about Machine Learning, Deep Learning, and Computer Vision, with a particular focus on developing efficient AI solutions for real-time and resource-constrained scenarios.
+I strive to continuously enhance both my technical and soft skills through academic research and hands-on experience.

-Native Italian speaker, B2 certified in English, with basic knowledge of German.
+Languages: Native Italian, B2 English, basic German.
 </p>

 <h3 align="left">Connect with me:</h3>